Ghoulean/GhouleanZolaBlog/zola/content/articles/ensemble-spoiler-full/index.md

 ### Demo

-\<todo\>
+{{ youtube(id="L2sfkcDegnk") }}

 ## Phase 2 \- Aspiration

 Aspiration has four hearts, whose effects are randomly ordered and explained in their status:

 * The Wait: give 3 Hankering to Aspiration at the end of the scene
 * The Pain: give 4 Hankering to Aspiration when another heart dies
 * The Effort: give 1 Hankering to Aspiration on hit.
 If no Hankering was given this scene, subtract 2 Hankering from Aspiration
 * The Faith: gain strength and endurance equal to half of Aspiration's current Hankering count (rounded up)

 These effects are centered around gaining "Hankering", which has the following effect: